-Given the central location of the Town Park it is anticipated that this feature facility will be developed in the early stages.
-Perimeter roads, parking areas and landscaping in this precinct is anticipated to occur early commencing in 2022.
-It is anticipated that the full suite of community infrastructure is achieved by 2036 when a resident population is forecast to exceed 10,000 within FFN.
+Given the central location of the Town Park it is anticipated that this feature facility will be developed in the early stages (by 2027).
+Perimeter roads, parking areas and landscaping in this precinct is anticipated to occur early in the development process. commencing in 2022.
+It is anticipated that the full suite of community infrastructure is achieved by 2036 2045 when a resident population is forecast to be between 5,000 and 6,000 exceed 10,000 within FFN High Wycombe South.